thomasgodfrey448-netizen/matumizi/matoleo_system/README.md

-# Matoleo System — Makong Juu SDA Church Finance Department
+# Matumizi System — Makongo Juu SDA Church Finance Department

 A full-featured Django web application for managing expense requests and retirement forms with a multi-level approval workflow.